 Smart Sensors 4 Agri-food

-- the set-up of a platform between agri-food clusters and cluster organisations representing the technology- or digital solution providers, relevant RTOs and other related stakeholders, lowering the barriers for agri-food companies to access and implement the newest technologies linked to digitalization;
+- To set-up a platform between agri-food clusters and cluster organisations representing the technology- and/or digital solution providers, relevant RTOs and other related stakeholders, to lower the barriers for agri-food companies to access and implement the newest technologies linked to digitalization.

 - To establish a network of Living Labs as the backbone of our overall concept, where technologies and skills linked to Industry 5.0 can be demonstrated, tested and where relevant training sessions, workshops and demonstrations can be organized.

 - To create a trust zone between the involved sectors via the collaboration between the clusters and RTOs.
 The aim is to facilitate the exchange of know-how and to accelerate the introduction and integration of Industry 5.0 technologies in the agri-food industry in a broad sense.